jksr/ballcools/README.md

 BAllCools is a comprehensive tool designed to handle binary AllC files (BAllC).
 The tool aims to solve the challenges posed by the large number of single-cell data.
 The conventional AllC files store methylation data as text, which becomes significantly bulky when dealing with single-cell data.
 BAllCools provides an efficient way to store and retrieve data by converting these text files into binary files, thereby saving substantial storage space. **The BAllC format save >55% storage compared to AllC the format, and BAllCools accelorates BAllC operation like data merging (`ballcools merge`) ~30x.**

+Note: Currently, ballcools is designed to only solve the storage problem of single cell methylation data.
+There is no plan to add analysis functions to ballcools to replace allcools.

 ## Background and BAllC format
 For background of (B)AllC format and the specification of BAllC format, please check [doc/ballc_spec.pdf](https://github.com/jksr/ballcools/blob/main/doc/ballc_spec.pdf) for details.